 Training and support requirements

-2. A significant number of staff may speak English as a second language.
-Therefore it is important that eMAR systems do not use any unnecessary jargon, and that any help text is in plain language.
+2. A substantial number of staff may speak English as a second language.
+Therefore, it is important that eMAR systems do not use any unnecessary jargon, and that any help text is in plain language.

 Overall, consideration needs to be given to the nature and content of the training needed to implement the system, including how this is linked to the policies and procedures and overall governance of the home.